 This act is called Karma.
-Through which the action takes place is also called Karma.
-AGNIKARMA (Procedure of Branding by Fire/Thermal Cauterization) The two words Agni and Karma combined form a unique term or procedure i.e. Agnikarma which means "the action / Karma takes place by upward spreading nature of Agni".
-When Samyak Dagdha Vrana is produced by Agni with the help of various Dravyas it is called Agnikarma.
+The process through which the action takes place is also called Karma.
+AGNIKARMA (Procedure of Branding by Fire/Thermal Cauterization) The two words Agni and Karma combined form a unique term or procedure, Agnikarma, which means "the action / Karma takes place by the upward spreading nature of Agni."
+When Samyak Dagdha Vrana is produced by Agni with the help of various Dravyas, it is called Agnikarma.